weepy/blueface/docs/the-surface.md

 ## Rotation

-Cells can be rotated.
+Cells may be be rotated.
 The rotation of a cell does not affect its function, only visually.

 ---